Protecting your privacy – we’re in it together!

 Peoples Group takes reasonable steps to allow you to correct, amend, delete or limit the use of your personal information.
-We have appointed an internal privacy officer to handle any data questions or concerns.
+We have appointed a privacy officer to handle any data questions or concerns.

 9. How we collect, use and disclose non-personal information